Connecting People to the Heart of Our Filipino Healing Traditions

 My name is Lyn Pacificar, a Katuuran¹ and Albularyo² Indigenous medicine person.
 My lineage is rooted in the Western and Eastern Visayas (Ilonggo and Waray) regions of the Philippines.

 I grew up under unusual circumstances as a first generation Filipina-American in Los Angeles, with immigrant parents and speaking a mixture of Tagalog, Bisaya, and English in one household.

-Because I was so immersed in my culture, I learned our ways of cooking, speaking, and healing from my paternal grandmother (“Mama”), my maternal grandfather (“Lolo”), and my dad.
-I was such an inquisitive child.
+Immersed in my culture, I learned our ways of cooking, speaking, and healing from my paternal grandmother (“Mama”), my maternal grandfather (“Lolo”), and my dad.
 I asked them questions like where they were from in the Philippines, and even my Mama’s love story of how she met Papa.
-I am grateful to them eternally for imparting their stories with me, which encouraged me to know and remember my roots.
-I was truly blessed to share such a special time with my Ancestors when they were living in this realm.
+I am eternally grateful to them for imparting their stories with me, encouraged even further to learn more about my roots.

 My dad was a Filipino martial artist (FMA Master & 8th degree black belt Okinawan Shorin-Ryu Karate) and Manghihilot³.
 At a young age, I learned arnis4, kata5, and hilot--the keys to knowing how the body can get hurt, and how to heal the pain.
-He taught me about the various types of oils used in his healing practice.
-These bottles were prepared in ritual with specific intentions, and became the foundation for Herbalaria.
+He taught me about the various types of oils used in his healing practice which were prepared with specific intentions.
+These teachings became the foundation for Herbalaria.